-- 104. The Religious Courts shall be divided into:- - (i) The Sharia Courts. - (ii) The Council of other Religious Communities. - 105.
-The Sharia Courts shall have exlusive jurisdiction in the following matters in accordance with its special laws:

-(i) Matters of personal status of Moslems.

-- (ii) Matters of diyet where the two parties are Moslems or where one of the parties is a non-Moslem and the two parties consent to the jurisdiction of the Sharia Courts. - (iii) Matters concerning Moslem wakfs. - 106.
+- (ii) Matters of personal status are those matters which by law are within the exclusive jurisdiction of Sharia Courts where the parties are Moslems. - 104.
+The Religious Courts shall be divided into: - (i) The Sharia Courts. - (ii) The Councils of other Religious Communities. - 105.
+The Sharia Courts shall have exclusive jurisdiction in the following matters in accordance with its special laws: - (i) Matters of personal status of Moslems. - (ii) Matters of diyet where the two parties are Moslems or where one of the parties is a non-Moslem and the two parties consent to jurisdiction of the Sharia Courts. - (iii) Matters concerning Moslem wakfs.1 - 106.
 The jurisdiction of the Sharia Courts shall be exercised in conformity with the principles of the Sharia Law. - 107.
 The organization of the Moslem wakfs, the administration of its financial affairs and other related matters shall be defined by a special law. - 108.
-The Councils of Religious Communities shall be the councils of such non-Moslem religious communities as are, or shall be, recognized by the Government as being established in the Hashemite Kingdom of Jordan. - 109. (i) Councils of Religious Communities shall be established in accordance with laws to be enacted for that purpose.
+The Councils of Religious Communities shall be the councils of such non-Moslem religious communities as are, or shall be recognised by the Government as being established in the Hashemite Kingdom of Jordan. - 109. (i) Councils of Religious Communities shall be established in accordance with laws to be enacted for that purpose.
 Such laws shall define the jurisdiction of the Councils regarding matters of personal status and wakfs constituted for the benefit of the community concerned.
-The matters of personal status for these communities shall be the same matters as those which in the case of Moslems are within the jurisidiction of the Sharia Courts. - (ii) Such laws shall determine the procedure to be followed by the Councils of the Religious Communities. - 110.
-Special Courts shall exercise jursidiction in accordance with the terms of the laws pertaining thereto.
+The matters of personal status for these communities shall be the same matters as those which in the case of Moslems are within the jurisdiction of the Sharia Courts. - (ii) Such laws shall determine the procedure to be followed by the Councils of the Religious Communities. - 110.
+Special Courts shall exercise jurisdiction in accordance with the terms of the laws pertaining thereto.

-Part VII
+PART VII